 - Resume in the Work and Volunteer Experience Upload section.

-- Certificate in Technology and Communication supplement, which includes your statement of purpose, in the Supplemental Documents Upload section.
+- Your statement of purpose, which can be submitted within the Certificate in Technology and Communication supplement document, in the Supplemental Documents Upload section.
 The supplement is located in the Downloadable Forms section.

 Before you submit your application, we recommend that you take a few minutes and review each section carefully to verify that the information you entered is correctly displayed.

 If you have questions about admissions requirements or the application process, please email firstname.lastname@example.org.
 Questions about your particular fit for the program should be directed to the Certificate program’s academic director, Andy Bechtel, at email@example.com.